Only very innovative products worked differently, and experimented with new approaches.

 Since you get rid of the default browser navigation, URLs must be managed manually.

-This part of an application is called router.
-Some frameworks already take care of them for you (like Ember), other require libraries that will do this job (like React Router).
+This part of an application is called the router.
+Some frameworks already take care of them for you (like Ember), others require libraries that will do this job (like React Router).

-This problem can now be solved using the History API offered by browsers, but most of the times you’ll use a library that internally uses that API.
+This problem can now be solved using the History API offered by browsers, but most of the time you’ll use a library that internally uses that API, like React Router.